Blaberus giganteus: Defense against fungal infection

 When exposed to infection or invasion of various microorganisms, insects have two general responses of their immune systems.
 In B. giganteus, such an invasion elicits a humoral response, where specific proteins are produced or activated by the existence of a pathogen.
 The fat body, which is usually associated with storing and releasing energy depending on demands, induces several novel proteins when confronted with fungal cell walls.
 The giant cockroach exhibits adaptive humoral responses, which means their immune response has a specific memory similar to what can be found in mammalian immune systems.
 This is beneficial for long-lived individuals, as they have increased chances of encountering the same infection numerous times.
 The biological significance of these proteins is yet to be determined, but they are known to play a role in defense against fungal infections.

 Endosymbiosis

 As for the majority of cockroaches, the Central American giant cave cockroach has a relationship with a genus of obligate flavobacterial endosymbiont called Blattabacterium.
 They engage in a host-microbe relationship.
-The microbe's job is to take nitrogenous waste such as urea and ammonia and process it into amino acids that can be used by the cockroach in the form of amino acids.
+The microbe's job is to take nitrogenous waste such as urea and ammonia and process it into amino acids that can be used by the cockroach.
 This is very beneficial to the cockroach because overall its diet is plant-based and considered very nitrogen-poor.
 Though carbohydrate consumption is beneficial in mating, it does not play an active role in male-to-male competition.